createthis/open_hands_reasoning_content_deepseek_r1/README.md

 is a JSON property in the output and we no longer see `<think>` tags.

 However, with `--jinja` given on the CLI, I found R1 was far more likely to give `reasoning_content` with an empty string for `content`.
 This caused the Open Hands AI session to halt.
-For this reason, the transcripts I've included in this repo were recorded WITHOUT `--jinja`.

 # prompt